arrowtype/vertical-metrics/README.md

 - Chrome on Mac (and FireFox and Safari on Mac)
 - Chrome on Android, if _useTypoMetrics_ is False

 For centered UI text (in buttons, etc) on the web, it is important for the full cap-height area to be centered between _hheaAscender_ and _hheaDescender_.
+(Or the cap-height can be just a little higher within line metrics, if you want to center the x-height a bit more.)

 Mac apps have a quirk: if the _hheaAscender_ doesn’t exceed the /Agrave height, the system gives the font a significantly larger line height.